informatics-isi-edu/ermrest/api-doc/index.md

 considered to match if *any* contained array element individually matches using the scalar comparison.

+A column storing an array of scalars MAY be used as a unique key or foreign key, subject to PostgreSQL native interpretation of array equality.
+However, it is RECOMMENDED that data modelers consider normalizing their schema to avoid such constructs.

 ##### Experimental Types

 ERMrest makes a best-effort attempt to support additional attribute